Matherunner/hldoc/source/weapons.rst

 Since ``CLIENT_WEAPONS`` is defined, ``UTIL_WeaponTimeBase`` simply returns 0.
 This effectively resets ``CBasePlayer::m_flNextAttack``, bypassing the check in ``CBasePlayer::ItemPostFrame`` described above.

+Note that picking up a weapon also incurs the same delay, though the mechanism by which this happens is slightly different: ``CBasePlayer::SwitchWeapon`` is called instead, which in turn also calls the ``Deploy`` virtual method of the new weapon.
+The subsequent logic follows the descriptions above.

 .. _gauss:

 Gauss